coleifer/peewee/docs/peewee/database.rst

            # If we wanted, we could re-bind the models to their original
            # database here.
 But for tests this is probably not necessary.

-It is recommended to test using the same database backend used in production, so as to avoid any potential compatibility issues.
+Test against the same database backend as production to avoid compatibility issues.

 .. seealso::
    * :ref:`test-utils`